keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Aeos lore and initial concept (Anastasiya).md

 then Vitae, the Light Tyrant, and Vexus, the Spirit Tyrant Caenum, the Air Tyrant was 4th and Spirans, the Fire Emperor was the last to fall, the only emperor they actually managed to kill.
 The rest are missing
-The Hunter is the one who took down Spirans, he is basically a myth
+The Hunter is the one who took down Spirans, he is basically a myth The Architect built The Eye, The Gardener built Aeos and the life on it They were both missing something, both of them were part of the Blood domain of dragons but blood doesnt exist in the Astral Plane
+The Gardener was just chilling on a supposedly uninhabited continent, devoid of all life until they found a small, microscopic organism they started to basically superjuice this organism, and played with it for millions of years eventually, sentient life started showing up on Aeos, until this life evolved into dragons The Architect was Miffed, he didn't wanna be a papa
+He tossed The Gardener into the Singularity, and then just dipped, left to get milk The entire population of Dragons in the Eye started going into an all-out war at the loss of their basically deity, lots of factional warfare
+9 main dragon factions
+Nightshade, The Crawling Hunt,

 **THE DEMOCRATIC ALLIANCE**
 grew up under Vexus the Soulrend, the Spirit Tyrant